-Canada’s Brittany Marchand makes a move at Manulife LPGA Classic
+Canada’s Sharp, Marchand and Henderson in contention at Manulife LPGA Classic

 “I started out a little bit shaky and got a little bit shaky in the middle,” Henderson said.
 “I made a lot of birdies to compensate.”

-Alena Sharp of Hamilton shared the midway lead with American Lexi Thompson and South Korea’s Hyo Joo Kim at 12 under.
-All three had late tee times Saturday.

-This is new territory for Sharp.
-It’s the first time in her 12-year LPGA Tour career that she has been the leader or co-leader after 36 holes — a span of 246 starts.
+This was new territory for Sharp, who’s from nearby Hamilton.
+It was the first time in her 12-year LPGA Tour career that she has been the leader or co-leader after 36 holes — a span of 246 starts.

 Marchand, meanwhile, is playing on a sponsor exemption.
 She’s coming off a season-best 15th-place result at last week’s Fuccillo Kia Classic of New York on the lower-level Symetra Tour.

-She earned $1,749 (U.S.) for that result.
-Marchand, 24, will be in line to earn much more than that on Sunday.
+She earned US$1,749 for that result.
+The 24-year-old will be in line to earn much more than that on Sunday.

+A victory here would give her Category 7 status on the LPGA Tour and a likely spot in the Walmart NW Arkansas Championship later this month.

 Marchand has also played at the U.S. Women’s Open and the Canadian Open over her career.
 This is the first time she has made a cut in six career appearances on the LPGA Tour.